Tennessee Flavors 2018

 Tasting Event to Highlight Local Food and Beverage Artisans

 Tennessee Flavors is presented by Piedmont Natural Gas and Springer Mountain Farms, and will feature local chefs and artisans from all around the Middle Tennessee area.
 Students from Nashville State’s Culinary Arts program will also be featured and will assist chefs and other vendors throughout the evening.
-Other event sponsors include John E. Mayfield, Pinnacle National Bank, Sysco, HCA/Tristar, Regions, Textbook Brokers, Kroger, and many others.
+Other event sponsors include: Gullet Sandford Robinson & Martin, Pinnacle Financial Partners, Sysco, Farm Burger, Bang Candy Company, and many others.

-New this year is the addition of a Flavors Knife Fight presented by Springer Mountain Farms Chicken to showcase the talents of the students with mentorship from Nashville chefs.
-This “Fight” will pair Nashville State Culinary students with area chefs as part of Springer’s Celebrate the Chef program in their mission to cultivate strong bonds among the culinary community.
+Returning this year is the Flavors Knife Fight presented by Springer Mountain Farms to showcase the talents of the students with mentorship from Nashville chefs Jason Brumm from Strategic Hospitality/Von Elrod’s Beer Garden & Sausage House and Richard Jones from Green Door Gourmet.
+This “Fight” will pair Nashville State Culinary students with these two area chefs as part of Springer's Celebrate the Chef program in their mission to cultivate strong bonds among the culinary community.
 The two teams will receive a mystery basket of items and work together in the timed event to prepare a dish.
-Guest judges will determine a Flavors Knife Fight winner and attendees get to enjoy the show before sampling the dish.
+Guest judges will determine a Flavors Knife Fight winner and attendees get to enjoy the show.

-Participants for this year’s event will include 8 Lavender Lane, Amber Falls Winery, Bacon & Caviar, Bang Candy Company, Cabana, Etc., Farm Burger, Frothy Monkey, Germantown Café, Grinder’s Switch Winery, Jack Daniel’s Tennessee Whiskey, Jackson Morgan Southern Cream, Margot Café & Bar, Martin’s Bar-B-Que Joint, McConnell House, Midtown Café, Mimi’s Girl Artisan Bakery, Music City Center, Nelson’s Greenbrier Distillery, Nicoletto’s Pasta Co., Noble Springs, Nomzilla, Nucci’s Gelato, Pastry Babies, Pickers Vodka, Red Pony, The Randy Rayburn School of Culinary Arts at Nashville State Community College, Stonehaus Winery, Tenn South Distillery, The Salted Table, Trattoria Il Mulino, Union Common, Urban Grub, Whisper Creek Tennessee Sipping Cream, and more.
+Participants for this year’s event will include: Bacon & Caviar, Bang Candy Company, Cabana, Capitol Grille, Christie Cookie, City House, Deacon’s New South, Etc., Farm Burger, Frothy Monkey, Germantown Café, Grinder’s Switch Winery, Jack Daniel’s Tennessee Whiskey, Margot Café & Bar, Martin’s Bar-B-Que Joint, Midtown Café, Mimi’s Girl Artisan Bakery, Mojo Cookie Dough & Creamery, Music City Center, Nelson’s Greenbrier Distillery, Nicoletto's Pasta Co., Noble Springs, Old School Farm to Table, The Randy Rayburn School of Culinary Arts at Nashville State Community College, Sinema, Stonehaus Winery, Tenn South Distillery, The Salted Table, Union Common, Urban Grub, Whisper Creek Tennessee Sipping Cream, and more.